Dedicated to improving your bowling game

 All-American, and Rookie of the Year in 2013.
 Mary is now pursuing her

 education at The Ohio State University.
-She is USBC Bronze Certified and
+She is a USBC Silver Certified

 Ron Lapping has been